Give It All Away (Theo Tams album)

 Give It All Away is the 2009 debut album by singer Theo Tams, the winner of the sixth season of the reality television competition Canadian Idol.

 Background

 Recorded in Toronto, the album was produced by Greg Johnston.
 It was released on 19 May 2009 on the Sony Music Canada label.
-The album includes seven songs co-written by Tams, which is more than any previous Canadian Idol winner.
+The album includes thirteen songs including seven songs co-written by Tams, which is more than any previous Canadian Idol winner.